Servings: 6 Total time: 50 mins Difficulty: beginner

 Preparation

-1. Brown the onions in a little oil until it becomes translucent.
-To book.
+1. Sauté the onions in a little oil until they become translucent.
+Set aside.

-2. Beat the eggs with the milk, the oil (melt the coconut oil for a few seconds in the microwave), salt and pepper.
+2. Beat the eggs with the milk, oil (melt the coconut oil in the microwave for a few seconds), salt and pepper.

-3. Add the corn flour in the rain to the liquid mixture, then incorporate the onions and the crumbled cheese.
+3. Gradually add the cornmeal to the liquid mixture, then stir in the onions and crumbled cheese.
 Mix well.

-4. Pour the dough into a silicone mold or a lined mold.
+4. Pour the batter into a silicone mold or a lined mold.
 Smooth the surface.

-5. Bake at 180 ° C for 30 to 40 minutes, until the top is golden and the blade of a knife comes out dry.
+5. Bake at 180°C for 30 to 40 minutes, until the top is golden brown and a knife inserted into the center comes out dry.

 Archive under